 The very popular pet snake, ball pythons, come in hundreds if not thousands of different morphs.
-One of the most popular ones over the last several years has been the Spider ball morph.
+One of the most popular ones over the last several years not just in the USA but throughout the entire world has been the Spider ball morph.

 But, this specific morph comes with a lot of controversy.
 The question is why?